 Cranston was later asked about the movie on The Dan Patrick Show, and he sounded the same notes then as he did in his EW interview.
 “There appears to be a movie version of Breaking Bad, but I honestly have not even read the script.”
 He said it was questionable as to whether Walter White is in the movie, but “If Vince Gilligan asked me to do it, sure, absolutely yeah.”

 Vince Gilligan’s response to a question in a GQ interview not long after Bad‘s series finale seemingly indicated he really liked the idea of Jesse getting away and living a new life:

 My personal feeling is that he got away.
 But the most likely thing, as negative as this sounds, is that they’re going to find this kid’s fingerprints all over this lab and they’re going to find him within a day or a week or a month.

 And he’s still going to be on the hook for the murder of two federal agents.
 But yeah, even though that’s the most likely outcome, the way I see it is that he got away and got to Alaska, changed his name, and had a new life.
 You want that for the kid.
 He deserves it.

-Greenbrier—likely a working title—will film in New Mexico through February with a possible release in late 2019.
-No one knows if it will premiere on AMC, home network for Bad and Better Call Saul, Netflix, or in theaters.
+Greenbrier—likely a working title—may be released in late 2019.
+It’s unclear as to whether it will premiere on AMC, home network for Bad and Better Call Saul, Netflix, or in theaters.